mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 * Added the addresses exchange mechanism with New Address and Remove Address frames.
-* Change framing element ordering and add constraints on framing to enable zero-copy receiver.
+* Change frames fields order and add constraints on framing to enable zero-copy receiver.